Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Experimental evaluation

-The initial configuration of the robot is depicted in Fig.~\ref{fig:gazebo}.
-The first node which is ticked in the behavior tree is the node containing the prior \texttt{isHolding(obj)}.
-According to the current world's state, Algorithm~\ref{alg:idea} will select different actions, to generate a suitable DoA.
-An example is reported below. \begin{example} \textit{Supposing the initial conditions are such that the object is not reachable.
-Let $s_h \in [0,\ 1]$ be the probabilistic belief of holding an object, and $s_r \in [0,\ 1]$ the probabilistic belief of its reachability.
-The DoA generated by Algorithm~\ref{alg:idea} at runtime is depicted in Fig.~\ref{fig:bt_pp} using phase portraits as in \cite{Colledanchise2017}.
+With our algorithm we can generate complex regions of attraction dynamically at runtime, alleviating the burden of programming every fallback beforehand in a BT, which is prone to fail in edge cases that haven't been considered at design time.
+We illustrate this in the example below.
+Consider Example~\ref{ex:alg_steps}.
+According to the current world's state, Algorithm~\ref{alg:idea} selects different actions to generate a suitable domain of attraction: \begin{example} \textit{The initial conditions are such that the object is not reachable.
+Let ${s^{(hold)}}$ be the probabilistic belief of holding an object, and ${s^{(reach)}}$ be the probabilistic belief of its reachability.
+The domain of attraction generated by Algorithm~\ref{alg:idea} at runtime is depicted in Fig.~\ref{fig:bt_pp} using phase portraits as in \cite{Colledanchise2017}.
 Actions, when performed, increase the probability of their postconditions.}

-\end{example} From Fig.~\ref{fig:bt_pp}, we can see that the goal of the active inference agent is to hold \texttt{obj} so $C_h = [1\ 0]$.
-The first selected action is then \texttt{Pick(obj)}.
-However, since the current logical state is not contained in the domain of attraction of the action, the prior preferences are updated with the missing (higher priority) precondition according to the action template provided, that is \texttt{isReachable} so $C_r = [2, 0]$.
-This results in a sequential composition of controllers with a stable equilibrium corresponding to the postconditions of \texttt{Pick(obj)}.
-On the other hand, to achieve the same domain of attraction with a classical behavior tree, one would require several additional nodes, as explained in Sec.~\ref{sec:comparison} and visualized in Fig.~\ref{fig:bt_comparison}.
-Instead of extensively programming fallback behaviors, Algorithm~\ref{alg:idea} endows our actor with deliberation capabilities, and allows the agent to reason about the current state of the environment, the desired state, and the available action templates.
+\end{example} From Fig.~\ref{fig:bt_pp}, we can see that the goal of the active inference agent is to hold \texttt{obj} so ${\bm C^{(hold)}} = [1\ 0]^\top$.
+The first selected action is then \texttt{pick(obj)}.
+However, since the current logical state is not contained in the domain of attraction of the action, the prior preferences are updated with the missing (higher priority) precondition according to the action template provided, that is \texttt{isReachable} so ${\bm C^{(reach)}} = [2, 0]^\top$.
+This results in a sequential composition of controllers with a stable equilibrium corresponding to the postconditions of \texttt{pick(obj)}.
+On the other hand, to achieve the same domain of attraction with a classical BT, one would require several additional nodes, as explained in Sec.~\ref{sec:comparison} and visualized in Fig.~\ref{fig:bt_comparison}.
+Instead of extensively programming fallback behaviors, Algorithm~\ref{alg:idea} endows our actor with deliberation capabilities and allows the agent to reason about the current state of the environment, the desired state, and the available action templates.